 Similarly, the WBMT was very supportive of establishing the AFBMT (Section 4.2.2.3).
 A small, interim Executive Committee existed early in the building process; elected officers are now in place.
 The WBMT approved the AFBMT's formal application for Member Society status in February 2015 and continues to place high focus and expectations on this organization; it represents the single remaining continent that has not uniformly reported transplant activity or outcome data.
-In April 2018, the WBMT and AFBMT will host a Workshop in Casablanca, Morocco, in association with the Moroccan Society of Hematology (Section 4.2.2.5).
+In April 2018, the WBMT and AFBMT hosted a Workshop in Casablanca, Morocco, in association with the Moroccan Society of Hematology (Section 4.2.2.5).

-Both groups are encouraged to commit to participate in the WBMT annual global survey of HSCT activity (Section 4.1).
-A positive outcome of the Workshop in Latin America is the numerous new transplant centers providing activity data to this survey.
-The same result is anticipated since the Workshop in Africa as several participants indicated on evaluations a willingness to begin reporting HSCT activity data.
+Both of these groups are encouraged to commit to participation in the WBMT annual global survey of HCT activity (Section 4.1).
+After the Workshop in Latin America, several new transplant centers started providing activity data to this survey.
 This is an important step forward in addressing the current gap in acquisition of data from these regions.

-The WBMT engaged heavily with the EMBMT in planning the Workshop and Symposium in Riyadh, Saudi Arabia, in January 2017 (Section 4.2.2.4).
-The EMBMT was incredibly proactive and organized.
-They took the lead on designing the scientific program and procuring sufficient funding; they also handled almost all of the logistics, including making arrangements for ancillary activities.
-The WBMT looks forward to continued collaboration with this engaged and highly motivated organization.
+The WBMT remains heavily engaged with the EMBMT following the Workshop and Symposium in Riyadh, Saudi Arabia, in January 2017 (Section 4.2.2.4).
+The EMBMT was proactive and well organized.
+They led the design of the scientific program and fund raising; they also handled most of the logistics, including making arrangements for ancillary activities.

-4.6 Website Development
+4.6 Website

-The WBMT website, launched in 2010, is hosted and serviced in Bern, Switzerland, by the Swiss Blood Stem Cells group.
+The WBMT website was launched in 2010.
 Identifying itself via the internet was an important first step in the evolution of WBMT branding.
-Substantial effort is continually placed on posting current documents, such as meeting minutes, information regarding Workshops and Symposia programs, and important newsworthy items (e.g., one millionth transplant announcement in early 2013, consensus statements, etc.)
+Substantial effort is continually placed on posting current documents, such as meeting minutes, information regarding Workshops and Symposia programs, and important newsworthy items (e.g., one millionth transplant announcement in early 2013, consensus statements, etc.).
+Plans for modernization and updating of the WBMT website are underway in 2020.